tubignat/SmartTypes/README.md

-A TypeScript plugin to define advanced types and use user-defined validation in compile time.
+A ESLint plugin to define advanced types in TypeScript and use user-defined validation in compile time.

 Examples: